Candidate Advice

 Theo advises sitting timed practice tests to manage the time constraints of the test.
 “The timing requires you to work extremely efficiently, and learning the keyboard shortcuts can save precious seconds.
 In particular, the ability to flag questions and come back before the end of the subtest is invaluable; if you can’t see an answer quickly, just flag the question and move on.
 You don’t have time to agonise over a particular question, and sometimes you will have to make an educated guess.

-In preparation, I found Abstract and Quantitative Reasoning the most difficult.
-I improved on AR by learning some common pattern types to look out for, as well as doing many practice questions both in timed and untimed conditions.
-For QR, I improved by learning to use the on-screen calculator extremely efficiently, and using some basic algebra tricks to minimise the number of calculations I needed to make.
-Ironically, these two subtests were my highest scoring on the exam day!”
+In preparation, for Quantitative Reasoning, I improved by learning to use the on-screen calculator extremely efficiently, and using some basic algebra tricks to minimise the number of calculations I needed to make."

 On test day Theo used the instruction section between subtests “to breathe and reset for the next section, and tried to only focus on the subtest I was doing, not the ones I had already completed or were yet to come.